Akitsuyoshi/CarND-Advanced-Lane-Lines/README.md

 ### Problem during my implementation

-When I first saved output image from each function, like undistortion, I resized it's shape.
-However, I realized that input image, processing image, and output image need to be the same shape.
-I got some error from my resizing.
+When I first saved the output image from each function, like undistortion, I resized its shape.
+However, I realized that the input image, processing image, and output image need to be the same shape.
+I got some errors from my resizing.
 In reality, I also need to check image shape before any process maybe.

-Its a small pisky bug that I faced, but cv2.imread is BGR image, and sometimes another functions process RGB image.
-I got some color problem due to that difference.
+It's a small pisky bug that I faced, but cv2.imread is a BGR image, and sometimes other functions process RGB image.
+I got some color problems due to that difference.

-When implementing video pipeline, I noticed that some of my src and dst points definition didn't work as expected.
+When implementing the video pipeline, I noticed that some of my src and dst points definition didn't work as expected.
 Especially, curve or shadow time, it likely to fail.
 I change src accordingly, but it is still written in a hard code way.
 I couldn't figure it out to get those points correctly.

 In the part of getting curvature, I still get confused about the way to calculate it.
 I mostly write my code from udacity lesson code, but not sure its formula.

-Since it's kinda new for me to write code in python, I always put pring statement for debugging code.
-Might be anotehr better way that that.
+Since it's kinda new for me to write code in python, I always put `print()` statement for debugging code.
+Might be another better way than that.

 ### Improvements to pipeline

-My current pipeline likely to fail tracking when show or strong light appeans in image.
-To deal with that, One possible solution would change color threshold.
+My current pipeline likely to fail to track when a snow or strong light appears in an image.
+To deal with that, One possible solution would change the color threshold.

 Current src and dst points are written in a hardcode way.
-Especially src points, it's better to adjust to the image, not only by its shape but also somthing like lane condition.
+Especially src points, it's better to adjust to the image, not only by its shape but also something like lane condition.

 ### Future Feature